MhamadBelal/Booking-Airline-Tickets/README.md

 ﻿# Booking-Airline-Tickets

-I have developed this system using ASP.NET framework MVC using N-tire technic.
+I have developed this system using ASP.NET framework MVC using N-tire technic. <br>
 The mian function of this systemt is to search for an avaliable scheduled flight tickets online and make booking process.